camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 3. Configure authorization if required in the **Authorization** section.
 The HTTP Webhook Connector supports the following authorization methods:

-- **Basic** - The incoming requests must contain an `Authorization` header that contains the word Basic word followed by a space and a base64-encoded string username:password.
+- **Basic** - The incoming requests must contain an `Authorization` header that contains the word `Basic` followed by a space and a base64-encoded string username:password.

   - Set the **Username** and **Password** properties which will be used to validate the incoming requests.
   - Provide the values in plain text, not base64-encoded.